sanjar-notes/nodejs/home/4_resource_itineraries/1_codevolution_nodejs_beginners/3_Built_in_modules/21_Events_module.md

 ## Non-blocking nature of events
 - Registering an event is a non-blocking operation, obviously.
-- Emitting events is a blocking operation, since it triggers the registered callbacks to run.
+- Emitting events is a blocking operation, since it triggers the registered callbacks to run. *There is a possibility that callbacks themselves use promises, but anyway, atleast the queueing up is synchronous*.
 Example:
 ```js
 console.log("Sync 1");